pinting/oraculum/README.md

     class q7 accent
 ```

-Every edge label is one of the automata from the previous step - a constant, a pattern or a difference of patterns.
+Every edge label is one of the automata from the previous step: a constant, a pattern or a difference of patterns.
 Walking an edge means feeding tokens into that automaton until it accepts, then following the grammar arc.
-Multiple edges out of one node are multiple live branches - an NFA.
+Multiple edges out of one node are multiple live branches, which makes the graph an NFA.
 The system determinises lazily, one token at a time, rather than building the exponential product machine up front.

 **Latent state: enabling and disabling routes:** The grammar graph is static: it knows that *a* field follows `SELECT` and *a* table follows `FROM`, but not which ones.
-A second layer - the latent state - rides alongside the walk and gates edges as the query grows.
+A second layer, the latent state, rides alongside the walk and gates edges as the query grows.

 Take a minimal schema: